Alzheimer’s disease testing

 It's time for a different type of conversation about Alzheimer's disease.

 Alzheimer’s disease begins to form around 20 years before memory loss or other symptoms develop.
-However, many people with Alzheimer's are not aware they have it or have not been properly diagnosed.
-According to the Alzheimer's Association, 85% of people would want to know early if they had the disease.¹
+However, in the absence of pathology specific biomarkers, AD is not accurately diagnosed in symptomatic individuals, especially if they present with early symptomatic disease.
+According to the Alzheimer's Association, 85% of people would want to know early if they had the disease.17

-An early and accurate diagnosis is crucial for patients, caregivers and physicians, as it can provide clarity and new treatment options.1,2
+An early and accurate diagnosis is crucial for patients, caregivers and physicians, as it can provide clarity and new treatment options.18,19

-Clinical trials and other studies showed that up to 30% of individuals who meet the criteria for clinical Alzheimer’s dementia based on symptoms did not have Alzheimer’s-related brain changes.1 By utilizing biomarkers to support Alzheimer’s diagnosis, especially in early disease stages, the accuracy of clinical diagnosis is expected to increase significantly.3 The need for a more precise diagnosis is now.
+Clinical trials and other studies showed that up to 30% of individuals who meet the criteria for clinical Alzheimer’s dementia based on symptoms did not have Alzheimer’s-related brain changes.17 By utilizing biomarkers to support Alzheimer’s diagnosis, especially in early disease stages, the accuracy of clinical diagnosis is expected to increase significantly.19 The need for a more precise diagnosis is now.

 Definitions